Nominations for the 2019 Innovations in American Government Award are now closed. Please email firstname.lastname@example.org with any questions.

-All units of government—federal, state, local, tribal, and territorial—within the United States of America are eligible for consideration for the Awards under the following guidelines:
+All units of government—federal, state, local, tribal, and territorial—within the United States of America are eligible for consideration for the Award under the following guidelines:

 - Programs or initiatives must be administered under the authority of one or more governmental entities

-- Programs or initiatives must have been implemented at least 12 months prior to the date of submission, i.e., for the 2017–2018 competition, the program must have been launched prior to December 1, 2016
+- Programs or initiatives must have been implemented at least 12 months prior to the date of application submission, i.e., for the 2019 competition, the program must have been launched prior to June 1, 2018.

 - Programs or initiatives must be currently in operation